Harry-Yates/Harry-Yates/README.md

 San José 17° ☀️ · Stockholm -1° ☁️

 # 17°
 ☀️ **This morning, clear skies with excellent visibility.
-Golden hour now.**
+Golden hour for ~45 mins.**

 **↑** 26° **↓** 15° · Tomorrow: ☁️ 26°
 Week: ▁██▄▄▄█ (24° to 26°)